m21ark/ri1/README.md

 ## Overview

-See our project presentation on Youtube:
+See a demo of this project on Youtube:

 [![Youtube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/lbnGi4QBRkk)

+Alternatively, you can read the [scientific article](docs/article.pdf).

 ## Assignment Description